gertqin/vuex-class-modules/README.md

 Typescript class decorators for class-style vuex modules.

 ## Introduction
-This is yet another attempt to introduce a simple type-safe class style syntax for your vuex modules, highly inspired by [vue-class-component](https://github.com/vuejs/vue-class-component).
+This is yet another attempt to introduce a simple type-safe class style syntax for your vuex modules, inspired by [vue-class-component](https://github.com/vuejs/vue-class-component).

 ## Installation
 `npm install vuex-class-modules`